DineshSekaran/Python/Chapter2_Python.md

 # Variable Naming Conventions
-#A variable name must start with a letter or the underscore character
+## variable name must start with a letter or the underscore character

 stock ='AXIS'